 Among the nation’s top personal injury law firms, Ross Feller Casey has recovered a remarkable $1 billion for its clients over the last five years alone.
 The impressive list of courtroom victories includes many multimillion-dollar verdicts and settlements in cases involving the failure to timely diagnose and treat strokes and strokes that occur after surgery.

-Founding partner Robert Ross won an astonishing $44.1 million verdict in April 2016 on behalf of a woman who suffered a brain injury as a result of a hemorrhagic stroke at a top Philadelphia hospital.
-The outcome was the largest medical malpractice verdict in Pennsylvania in 2016, The Legal Intelligencer newspaper reported.
+Founding partner Robert Ross won an astonishing $44.1 million verdict on behalf of a woman who suffered a brain injury due to a hemorrhagic stroke at a top Philadelphia hospital.
+The outcome was Pennsylvania's largest medical malpractice verdict that year, The Legal Intelligencer newspaper reported.
 It remains the largest such verdict seen in the state in years.

-In the U.S. each year, about 800,000 people suffer a stroke, with more than 140,000 dying as a result.
-That makes stoke the third-leading cause of death in America.
+In the U.S. each year, about 800,000 people suffer a stroke, with more than 140,000 dying.
+That makes stroke the third-leading cause of death in America.